ProsperOps_Logo

 The most effective strategy is not to make one big purchase and walk away.
 Instead, adopt a rolling or laddered commitment strategy.
 This means spreading purchases out over time, starting with smaller commitments, then layering in additional coverage as usage patterns stabilize.
 It avoids lock-in while still capturing long-term discounts.

 Blend different term lengths and instruments.
 Choose a blend of one and three-year instruments to achieve great savings while maintaining frequent, staggered expirations, offering decision points to avoid overcovering as usage changes.
-Use Convertible RIs or Compute Saving Plans for evolving workloads and Standard RIs or EC2 SPs for stable, high-confidence services.
+Use Convertible RIs or Compute Savings Plans for evolving workloads and Standard RIs or EC2 SPs for stable, high-confidence services.
 Reevaluate your commitment portfolio frequently, not just during annual reviews.
 Usage patterns shift, and your commitment mix should adapt with them.

 Don’t aim for 100 percent coverage overnight.
 Target incremental gains while tracking key metrics like Effective Savings Rate (ESR) and Commitment Lock-in Risk (CLR) to guide your next move.